Class of 2026

 Gary Sun

 Gary, a Tenor 1, hails from the South… of China, specifically Shenzhen.
 After attending boarding school at Concord Academy, he learned that one must be well versed in the ways of the intrepid American man.
 Thus, Gary chose to be an Economics major, the surefire way to achieve the American dream.
+(P.S.
+Don’t ask about his golf game.)

 Zach Williamson